 Consent solicitations allow shareholders to vote on and respond to shareholder and management proposals by mail without having to act at a physical meeting.
 A consent card is sent by mail for shareholder approval and only requires a signature for action.
 Some corporate bylaws require supermajority votes for consents, while at others standard annual meeting rules apply.
-Shareholders may lose the ability to remove directors, initiate a shareholder resolution, or respond to a beneficial offer without having to wait for the next scheduled meeting if they are unable to act at a special meeting of their own calling.
+Shareholders may lose the ability to remove directors, initiate a shareholder resolution, or respond to a beneficial offer without having to wait for the next scheduled meeting if they are unable to act by written consent.

-- Vote against proposals to restrict or prohibit shareholder ability to take action by written consent. - > Vote for proposals to allow or make easier shareholder action by written consent.
+- > Vote against proposals to restrict or prohibit shareholder ability to take action by written consent. - > Vote for proposals to allow or make easier shareholder action by written consent.